bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-92.rst

     **Project:**

-    Global Variables are no longer defined using the :ref:‘configuration Editor’ but by the :ref:‘/config/variables.yaml’ within your project.
+    Global Variables are no longer defined using the :ref:`configuration-editor` but by the :ref:`variables.yaml <variables-yaml>` within your project.

-    By running the latest :ref:project-migration in your designer, your existing Global Variables are automatically migrated into the ‘variable.yaml’ files.
+    By running the latest :ref:`migration-project` in your designer, your existing Global Variables are automatically migrated into the :file:`variable.yaml` files.

     **Operation:**

     We have dropped the system database table :code:`IWA_GlobalVariables` and migrated this data to the :ref:`app-yaml`.
 We recommend that you :ref:`migrate your projects <migration-project>` and redeploy them to your engine.
-If you used you :ref:`app-yaml` to override your Global Varaibles, please be also informed about the change:
+If you used you :ref:`app-yaml` to override your Global Variables, please be also informed about the change:
     :ref:`migrate-91-92-app-env-support`.